VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

   -notifier.basicAuth.username array
     	Optional basic auth username for -notifier.url
     	Supports an array of values separated by comma or specified via multiple flags.
+  -notifier.bearerToken array
+    	Optional bearer token for -notifier.url
+    	Supports an array of values separated by comma or specified via multiple flags.
+  -notifier.bearerTokenFile array
+    	Optional path to bearer token file for -notifier.url Supports an array of values separated by comma or specified via multiple flags.
   -notifier.config string
-    	Path to configuration file for notifiers -notifier.suppressDuplicateTargetErrors
+    	Path to configuration file for notifiers -notifier.oauth2.clientID array
+    	Optional OAuth2 clientID to use for -notifier.url.
+If multiple args are set, then they are applied independently for the corresponding -notifier.url
+    	Supports an array of values separated by comma or specified via multiple flags.
+  -notifier.oauth2.clientSecret array
+    	Optional OAuth2 clientSecret to use for -notifier.url.
+If multiple args are set, then they are applied independently for the corresponding -notifier.url
+    	Supports an array of values separated by comma or specified via multiple flags.
+  -notifier.oauth2.clientSecretFile array
+    	Optional OAuth2 clientSecretFile to use for -notifier.url.
+If multiple args are set, then they are applied independently for the corresponding -notifier.url
+    	Supports an array of values separated by comma or specified via multiple flags.
+  -notifier.oauth2.scopes array
+    	Optional OAuth2 scopes to use for -notifier.url.
+Scopes must be delimited by ';'.
+If multiple args are set, then they are applied independently for the corresponding -notifier.url
+    	Supports an array of values separated by comma or specified via multiple flags.
+  -notifier.oauth2.tokenUrl array
+    	Optional OAuth2 tokenURL to use for -notifier.url.
+If multiple args are set, then they are applied independently for the corresponding -notifier.url
+    	Supports an array of values separated by comma or specified via multiple flags.
+  -notifier.suppressDuplicateTargetErrors
     	Whether to suppress 'duplicate target' errors during discovery -notifier.tlsCAFile array